JuanWebDeveloper/Java-Exercises/README.md

 ## `Exercise three`

 Make an app that calculates the area of a circle. the radius of the circle will be requested by keyboard.

+## `Exercise Four`

+Read a number by keyboard that asks for the price of a product (it can have decimals) and calculate the final price with VAT.
+The VAT will be a constant that will be 21%.